Chapter 1: Knocking on Death's Door

 I closed my eyes and took a deep breath, “I’m dying.
-I have a year.
-Maybe two.
-Rod would know better… But… I don’t.”
+Maybe this winter, maybe next.
+Rod would know better - But - I don’t.”

 I opened my eyes and I could see the denial written across his face, “No. You can’t be dying.
 You’re perfectly healthy.
 You have lots to live for.
 You have promises to fulfill.”

 “No. I won’t talk to him.
 Not now.
 Not ever.
 I would cross the radiation again before talking to him again.”
 I had kicked Rod out.
 I hated even thinking about him.
 I hated how thoughts of him still confused me, and the nausea that rose in my stomach when I thought about him.
 I hated how he would look at me.
 I hated myself for looking at him, for watching him.
 I saw him play to the rules of this new community freely hooking up with any girl that wanted him.
 Each one was like a dagger.

 A long time ago a girl, his sister, told me he had waited.
 He had waited years refusing all the other girls in the wall.
 Who was he?
 Whenever my eyes met his I could see anger clouding his face.
 I’d take a deep breath and keep going, but I felt like it was my fault.
 I should have forgiven him.
 Maybe if I could find it in myself to forgive him he would… what, be happy?
-I had never given him a chance.
+I had never given him a chance afterward for forgiveness.
 I had kicked him out that night and tried to avoid speaking to him at all costs.
 Then again, he didn’t deserve forgiveness.